Kahuripan (train): Operation

-Changes in Operational Pattern
+Changes in operational pattern

-Since 1 December 2019, this train has changed operators from Operational Area VII Madiun to Operational Area II Bandung to exchange train sets with the Pasundan train so that the train sets were transferred to the Bandung Train Depot.
+The train changed operators on 1 December 2019, from Operational Area VII Madiun to Operational Area II Bandung, to exchange train sets with the Pasundan train.
+This meant the train sets were transferred to the Bandung Train Depot.

 Recent period

-Based on the latest schedule, this train adds a stop at Leles from both Blitar and Kiaracondong directions since 1 June 2023.
+Based on the latest schedule, the train has added a stop at Leles from both the Blitar and Kiaracondong directions since 1 June 2023.

 Route

 Note: Termini station marked by bold and based on latest train schedule since 1 February 2025.